amitxv/PC-Tuning/docs/post-install.md

 ### Reserved CPU Sets (Windows 10+)

 [ReservedCpuSets](https://github.com/amitxv/ReservedCpuSets) can be used to prevent Windows routing interrupts and scheduling tasks on specific CPUs.
-As mentioned previously, isolating modules from user and kernel-level disturbances helps reduce contention, reduce jitter and allows time-sensitive modules to get the CPU time they require.
+As mentioned previously, isolating modules from user and kernel-level disturbances helps reduce contention, reduce jitter and allow time-sensitive modules to get the CPU time they require.

 - As interrupt affinity policies, process and thread affinities have higher precedence, you can use this hand in hand with user-defined affinities to go a step further and ensure that nothing except what you assigned to specific CPUs will be scheduled on those CPUs.

-- Ensure that you have enough cores to run your real-time application on and aren't reserving too many CPUs to the point where isolating modules does not yield real-time performance
+- Ensure that you have enough cores to run your real-time application on and are not reserving too many CPUs to the point where isolating modules does not yield real-time performance

 - As CPU sets are considered soft policies, the configuration is not guaranteed.
-A CPU intensive process such as a stress-test will utilize the reserved cores if required
+A CPU-intensive process such as a stress test will utilize the reserved cores if required

 #### Potential Use Cases